beancount/docs/docs/beancount_v3.md

 ### Currency Accounts instead of a Single Conversion<a id="currency-accounts-instead-of-a-single-conversion"></a>

 The current implementation of multiple currency transactions relies on a special "conversion transaction" that is automatically inserted at reporting time (when closing the year) to account for the sum total of imbalances between currencies.
 The goal of this transaction is to ensure that if you just sum up all the postings in the book, the result is purely an empty inventory (and not some residual amount of profit or loss incurred during currency exchange across different rates — note that we're talking only of the @price syntax, not investments).
 This is a bit of a kludge (the transaction itself does not balance, it converts to zero amounts of a fictional currency in order to keep itself quietly passing the balance test).
-What's more, its actual value is dependent on a subset of filtered transactions being summed up so it's a reporting-level construct, see [<span class="underline">here</span>](https://github.com/beancount/beancount/blob/master/beancount/ops/summarize.py#L459).
+What's more, its actual value is dependent on a subset of filtered transactions being summed up so it's a reporting-level construct, see [<u>here</u>](https://github.com/beancount/beancount/blob/master/beancount/ops/summarize.py#L459).

-There exists a method for dealing with multiple currencies without compromising on the hermeticity of individual transactions, described [<span class="underline">online, here</span>](https://www.mathstat.dal.ca/~selinger/accounting/tutorial.html).
+There exists a method for dealing with multiple currencies without compromising on the hermeticity of individual transactions, described [<u>online, here</u>](https://www.mathstat.dal.ca/~selinger/accounting/tutorial.html).
 Using that method, you can filter any subset of transactions and summing them up will cleanly cancel out all lots.
 You don't need to insert any extra weight to fix up the balance.
 Also, you can explicitly book profits against the accrued gains in the currency accounts and zero them out and take advantage of this when you report them (and track them over time).
 The downside is that any currency conversion would see extra postings being inserted, etc.

     2020-06-02 * "Bought document camera"
       Expenses:Work:Conference      59.98 EUR @ USD